 Carmel - Compact Fiber Based Femtosecond Laser (CFL)

-The repetition rate of this fs laser can be specified from 10 to 50 MHz with a polarization-maintaining (PM) output and excellent beam quality, with an M2 < 1.2.
-Excellent pulse-to-pulse stability (<1% rms) combined with a clean spectrum and clean pulses over a wide operating temperature range (17-32°C) provides superior results for both laser microscopy imaging and tissue ablation in biomedical applications.
-An RF synchronization output is provided as a trigger signal.
+The Carmel can be configured for dual wavelength output to enable alternating between 780 and 1550 nm outputs.
+The repetition rate can be specified from 10 to 80 MHz with a clean pulse width of < 90 fs, and outstanding beam quality (M² < 1.2).
+Excellent long term pulse-to-pulse stability (<1% rms) over a wide operating temperature range (17-30°C) ensures superior results for both tissue imaging and ablation in biomedical applications.
+An RF synchronization output is also provided as a trigger signal.

 |Central Wavelength (nm)||780||1550|

 |Average Power (W)||0.25 - 1.0||0.5 - 2.5|